Tenants' Security Deposit Rights in New York

-In New York state, security deposits are always considered the property of the tenant, so it is illegal for a landlord to try to collect a security deposit that cannot be returned if the tenant follows all the terms of the lease. n the state of New York, the security deposit is always considered the property of the tenant.
+In New York state, security deposits are always considered the property of the tenant, so it is illegal for a landlord to try to collect a security deposit that cannot be returned if the tenant follows all the terms of the lease.
 The landlord is responsible for placing this deposit in a trust for the term of the lease or rental agreement.

 Rules for Storing the Security Deposit

 New York landlords must store a tenant's security deposit at a banking institution that is located within the state of New York.
 The deposit cannot be combined with any personal money of the landlord and the landlord must not attempt to use the money from the security deposit as if it is his or her own.